oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

   ![img]({{ '/assets/images/ermac_20.png' | relative_url }}){: .center-image }*(**Domain generation algorithm**)*

   ## Encrypting the traffic
-  - Before sending any commands or logs, The bot encrypts the traffic with the AES algorithm with the following parameters, as appears in the below screenshot.
+  - Before sending any commands or logs, The bot encrypts the traffic with the AES algorithm with the following parameters followed by base-64 encoding,, as appears in the below screenshot.
     - The `mode` is `AES/CBC/PKCS5Padding`
     - The `IV parameter` equals `0123456789abcdef`
     - The `secret key` equals `1A1zP1eP5QGefi2DMPTfTL5SLmv7Divf`